bullgit/img-omg/README.md

 > OMG :flushed:

 What do you think?
 Users could hover over images and see the same old image without any change? **BORING**!
-Use `img-omg` everywhere to make your users ZOMGWTFBBQ over how pretty they can see moving images instead when hovering!
+Use `img-omg` everywhere to make your users ZOMGWTFBBQ over how they can see pretty moving images when hovering!

 [Demo](https://bullg.it/img-omg/)